Global Centre for Preventive Health and Nutrition (GLOBE)

 About

 The Global Centre for Preventive Health and Nutrition (GLOBE) includes a large team of researchers working to improve population health in Australia and globally.
-As a leader in preventive health and nutrition research, our methods are drawn from multiple disciplines, including public health, nutrition and dietetics, epidemiology, political science, health economics, implementation science and systems science.
+As a leader in preventive health and nutrition research, our methods are drawn from multiple disciplines, including public health, nutrition and dietetics, epidemiology, political science, health economics, systems science and implementation science.

 Our vision and objectives